warmlogic/thisishappening/README.md

 ### Analytics

-- [ ] Plot the pulse of a neighborhood over time
+- [ ] Plot the pulse of a neighborhood over time: count of tweets by hour

 ### Maps